contagon/handbook/handbook/34-finances-and-audits.md

 Contributions to the General Missionary Fund are used by the Church in its overall missionary efforts.

 Stake presidents and bishops should send missionary funds that exceed reasonable stake and ward needs to the General Missionary Fund at Church headquarters or the assigned area office.
-Bishops or individuals may contact the Global Service Center (1-855-537-4357) for further information about contributions to the General Missionary Fund.
+Bishops or individuals may contact the Global Service Department (1-855-537-4357) for further information about contributions to the General Missionary Fund.

 For additional information about missionary funds and financing missionary service, see [24.6](24.md#246-service-away-from-home).